sogno-platform/libcimpp/README.md

 4. Open the *.vcxproj file with Visual Studio
   + Now the CIM parser can be build using the Visual Studio Compiler

+#### Usage of the library
+For information how to use the library please see the cmake example.
+The make example is currently not supported due to the lack of an install target for arabica.

 ### v0.x
 Version `v0.x` uses [libxml2++](http://libxmlplusplus.sourceforge.net/) as XML backend.
 For more information see the README provided with Version 0.x.